-In your private guitar or bass lesson you will benefit from your teacher's undivided attention.
+In your private guitar or bass or ukulele lesson you will benefit from your teacher's undivided attention.
 You will progress faster than in a group setting where the teacher has to balance between different levels of abilities.
 You will also feel so much more at ease if you are part of a group or band as you will have worked on your specific technique.

 If the class is for a child, a parent can attend the class but only if they wish to.
 We do not require that a parent remains in the class.

-Our guitar instructors have been awarded by prestigious musical colleges and have years of professional education experience.
+Our music instructors have been awarded by prestigious musical colleges and have years of professional education experience.
 Our guitar teachers are dedicated to learning about your personal musical goals and helping you to achieve them.
 To learn more about them, please check our faculty page.

 We are conveniently located in Winchester MA and love having our guitar students come in for their classes.
 It is an opportunity for them to exchange with other guitar students and for us to bring a sense of community through music.
 Lessons at our music school are held in acoustically treated studios with high end musical equipments.

 Winchester Stage Music Center offers lessons on a variety of instruments including piano, violin, clarinet, cello and viola and voice lessons.
 This is an opportunity for families with siblings learning several instruments.
 We do our best to have all family members have their music classes around the same time.